iwelch/sylspace/README.md

 Almost every controller uses functionality that is in the model, which is in `Model/*.pm`.
 (The directory also contains some course initialization programs, such as `mkinstructor.pl` or `mksite.pl`.)

-The quiz evaluator is completely separate and laid out into `Model/eqbackend`.
+The equiz evaluator is completely separate and laid out into `Model/eqbackend`.

+All equizzes that come with the system are in `templates/equiz/`

 All default quizzes that course instructors can copy into their own home directories are in `templates/equiz/` .